HL7NZ/nhi/input/pagecontent/general.md

     * http header item UserId that uniquely identifies the individual initiating the request.
     * OAuth 2 access token
     * An api-key
-  * Each user must have an individual userID

 * _Request errors_
   * _Authentication: missing userid header_,  _HTTP401, Processing_